Nice2Me/iOS-Projects-Catalogue/Readme.md

 Note!
 This catalogue also includes a number of projects which are not open-source but are still somehow related to a development of iOS/Objective-C applications.

-Both [Github version](https://github.com/stanislaw/iOS-Projects-Catalogue) and [Web version](http://stanislaw.github.io/iOS-Projects-Catalogue/) of this catalogue are available.
+Both [Github version](https://github.com/stanislaw/iOS-Projects-Catalogue) and this [Web version](http://stanislaw.github.io/iOS-Projects-Catalogue/) of this catalogue are available.

 Suggestions are welcome!
 New projects are welcome!

-Last update: 2014-04-25.
+Last update: 2014-04-30.

 ----